-If this is you, a stranded sojourner surrounded by a culture of “perfect” lives and perpetually happy people, I have news for you: as cliche as it sounds, you are not alone.
+If this is you, a stranded sojourner surrounded by a culture of “perfect” lives and perpetually happy people, I have news for you: as cliché as it sounds, you are not alone.
 Some of the most influential men and women in the Bible share your story.
 I share your story.
-And my prayer is that I can offer you some measure of comfort by taking you along on my journey that began in the depths of sin, but a journey that has no end, because God rescued me and raised me up and seated me in the heaven places with Christ Jesus (Ephesians 2.6).
-Here’s how God wrecked and rebuilt me…
+And my prayer is that I can offer you some measure of comfort by taking you along on my journey that began in the depths of sin, but a journey that has no end because God rescued me and raised me up and seated me in the heavenly places with Christ Jesus (Ephesians 2.6).
+Here’s how God wrecked and renewed me…

 Just an Ordinary Life Until One Day…

-And then there are people like me who had a big moment that’s no less harsh, but came as a result of my own bad choices.
-In my case, I was on my way to seminary when a series of poor decisions from my past came back to bite me in severe fashion.
+And then there are people like me who had a big moment that’s no less harsh but came as a result of my own bad choices.
+In my case, I was on my way to seminary when a series of poor decisions from my past came back to bite me severely.
 But I am glad they did.
 Let me explain…

 Katie (my wife) and I met at Southeastern Theological College in Wake Forest (now called The College at Southeastern), and married at very young ages—I was twenty going on thirteen, and she was twenty-one going on thirty.
 I understand some of what she sees in me today, but back then I don’t know what she was thinking.
 She was so far out of my league I may as well have been Tim Tebow trying to play quarterback in the NFL.

-Even after going through a time of catastrophic sin, I was still a relatively smart guy “stuck” with a Biblical Studies degree and no where to go with it but seminary.
-So in order to continue the facade, I applied to The Master’s Seminary to pursue teaching higher academics.
+Even after going through a time of catastrophic sin, I was still a relatively smart guy “stuck” with a Biblical Studies degree and nowhere to go with it but seminary.
+So to continue the facade, I applied to The Master’s Seminary to pursue teaching higher academics.
 Why not swing for the fences, right?

 And then God said, “Not so fast…” (not verbally or literally)